The Selector of Souls: Shauna Singh Baldwin

 Em and the Big Hoom: Jerry Pinto

-Published by Aleph Book Company Both books I’ve read this month—Elena Ferrante’s My Brilliant Friend and Jerry Pinto’s Em and the Big Hoom—have been excellent.
+Published by Aleph Book Company, 2012, 235 pages.
+Both books I’ve read this month—Elena Ferrante’s My Brilliant Friend and Jerry Pinto’s Em and the Big Hoom—have been excellent.
 And the year has only just begun!
-Em and the Big Hoom is a moving, funny account of living with a mentally ill, suicidal mother—Em of the title—told from the …
+Em and the Big Hoom is a moving, funny account of living with a mentally ill, suicidal mother—Em of the …

 Continue reading Em and the Big Hoom: Jerry Pinto